RetroPie/RetroPie-Docs/docs/Dreamcast.md

 On occasion, these VMUs do not get formatted quite right during creation, and the Dreamcast can't save or load data from them.
 They just need to be reformatted -- run the `SYSTEMMANAGER` entry in the EmulationStation Dreamcast menu and / or see [this post](http://blog.petrockblock.com/forums/topic/configuring-controllers-in-reicast/page/2/#post-99715) for details.

-### lr-flycast
+### Flycast (all versions)
-VMUs are stored as .BIN files under `/home/pi/RetroPie/BIOS/dc/`, and will be automatically created the first time you run lr-flycast.
+VMUs are stored as .BIN files under `/home/pi/RetroPie/BIOS/dc/`, and will be automatically created on the emulator's first run.

 There is an option for the core to enable `per-game` VMU's.
 This option is recommended if you have several games or a game that takes a large amount of space.